ecmwf-lab/ecml-tools/README.md

 ```

-## Wrapping up
+## Using all options

-You can combine all of the above
+You can combine all of the above:

 ```python